-I have debated with myself for a long time about whether to post this recipe.
+I debated with myself for a long time about whether to post this recipe.
 A really long time.
-Not just because almost nobody is going to know what it is.
+Not just because almost no one will know what it is.
 Those folks are going to be few and far between.

 What the Heck is Streak o' Lean?

-Okay, well Streak o' Lean is kind of the opposite of bacon.
+In essence, Streak o' Lean is kind of the opposite of bacon.
 Where bacon is smoked and has a streak of fat among the lean meat, streak o' lean is salt cured and has a streak of lean among the fat.
-Yes, that's right, streak o' lean is salt pork.
-And it's taken a step further by coating it in flour and deep frying.
+It's salt pork that has been elevated by coating it in flour and pan frying.

 Now before you send the food police around to my house and start proceedings to revoke my official food bloggers license, just wait a minute.
 As crazy as the food world is today about bacon, if I had said I was deep frying bacon some of y'all would be in a swoon right now.
 You know you would.

 And besides, this is not something to be eaten every day of the week.
-As a matter of fact, the best I can remember it has been about 25 years since I last cooked Streak o' Lean.
+As a matter of fact, the best I can remember it has been at least 10 years since I last cooked Streak o' Lean.

-Although it can still be found on restaurant buffet lines in rural areas of the South, it's really one of those once or twice in a lifetime kind of recipes.
+Although it can still be found on restaurant buffet lines in rural areas of the South, it's really one of those once or twice a year (maybe decade) kinds of recipes.
 But be warned, once you've had it, you'll never forget it.
 You'll crave it.
 You will look for it at every buffet, and you'll make an excuse to "just have a little bite."

 How to Cook Streak o' Lean